About Mohs Surgery

 Will I have pain after surgery?

 Most patients do not complain of pain.
-If there is any discomfort, Tylenol is all that is usually necessary for relief.
+If there is any discomfort, Tylenol and Advil is all that is usually necessary for relief.
 A sensation of tightness and itching is normal after surgery and may take months to resolve.